MusaZakariya/MusaZakariya/README.md

 🧠 I'm currently learning about geophysics in Gadjah Mada University

-👯‍♀️ I'm looking for a support system like Gf or something like that but yeah
+👯‍♀️ I'm looking for a support system like Gf or something like that but yeah I always end up on friend zone

 📫 How to reach me : just DM me on instagram @_zakariyaaa